umarhassan-mitodl/11.948-spring-2005/content/pages/readings.md

 Braude, Joseph. _The New Iraq: Rebuilding the Country for Its People, the Middle East, and the World_.
 New York, NY: Basic Books, 2003.
 ISBN: 0465007880.

 Cordesman, Anthony H. "Transnational Threats: The Emerging Strategic Lessons from the U.S. Intervention in Iraq."
-Center for Strategic and International Studies_,_ 2003. ({{% resource_link "38e5b60b-9042-49ff-bba0-bf3c736e9d0a" "PDF" %}})
+Center for Strategic and International Studies_,_ 2003. ([PDF](http://csis.org/files/media/csis/pubs/iraq_transnationalthreats.pdf))

 _Recommended Movie_